Flood Risk Assessments

 Qualitative flood risk assessments undertaken for new single dwellings, basement or other extensions and for multi storey residential and commercial developments.

-To the left is a property in Chelsea, our brief was to provide a flood risk assessment.
+To the left is a property in Chelsea for which we undertook a flood risk assessment.

 The project comprised an extension & refurbishment including construction of a new basement.